 What is Cold Laser Therapy?

-Cold laser therapy, also referred to as Low Level Laser Therapy (LLLT), is an FDA-cleared medical treatment that provides a safe, non-invasive, non-addictive, drug-free, well-tested solution for reducing inflammation and acute or chronic pain (unlike pain medications that only mask symptoms).
+Cold Laser Therapy, also referred to as Low Level Laser Therapy (LLLT) or therapeutic laser, is an FDA-cleared medical treatment that provides a safe, non-invasive, non-addictive, drug-free, well-tested solution for reducing inflammation and acute or chronic pain (unlike pain medications that only mask symptoms).

-Unlike “hot” lasers that are used for surgery, cold lasers are photochemical, and cannot burn the skin.
-Another way to think about it is this: hot lasers are used for surgical precision, cold lasers are used for healing precision.
+Unlike “hot” lasers that are used for surgery, therapeutic lasers are photochemical, and cannot burn the skin.
+Another way to think about it is this: hot lasers are used for surgical precision, therapeutic lasers are used for healing precision.